-JERRY, a screenwriter and BARRY, an award-winning actor, flee for their lives in the Mexican desert, chased by Mexican drug lord JUAN and his armed men.
+JAMES, a gay screenwriter and JOHN, an award-winning actor, flee for their lives in the Mexican desert, chased by Mexican drug lord PACO and his armed men.

-Flashback to the beginning: we learn that down-on-his-luck screenwriter Jerry has messed up his big chance, and he feels so low he tries to kill himself.
+Flashback to the beginning: we learn that down-on-his-luck screenwriter James has messed up his big chance, and he feels so low he tries to kill himself.

-Friend LARRY turns up at the opportune moment…
+Friend AL turns up at the opportune moment…

 I won’t reprint the entire synopsis here, as you can just go back up to the previous page or two and re-read it.

 The most important aspect of the synopsis is brevity and readability.

 Put simply, a script coverage synopsis must briefly summarize the story in a way your client can comprehend immediately and without a lot of reading.
 Admittedly, that’s often a tall order, especially with terribly-written screenplays whose plotlines and themes are all over the place.